Your shopping cart is empty!

 Aluminium gates don’t rust, warp, twist or rot.
 Gaps stay tight and fixings stay fixed.

-The surface finish that gives the gates their wood-effect finish is also part of their protection from the environment.
-Aluminium is naturally highly corrosion resistant but some manufacturers use a marine-grade surface coating that can allow them to give guarantees of up to 10 years.
+The surface finish that gives aluminium gates their wood-effect finish is also part of their protection from the environment.
+Aluminium is naturally highly corrosion-resistant but some manufacturers use a marine-grade surface coating that can allow them to give guarantees of up to 10 years.

 Aluminium gates can be designed and manufactured to look like wooden gates or ornate iron gates.
 They are light, so they don’t need powerful motors when automated or over-engineered hinges and locks.

-If you’re thinking about new automatic gates or you want existing gates automated, one of your biggest decisions concerns the choice of gate engineer.
+If you’re thinking about new automatic gates or you want existing gates automated, one of your biggest decisions concerns the choice of gate installer.

 Do you go for the cheapest option?
 Do you pick the engineer who is available the soonest?
-Or do you go for the gate installer who shows you the gate designs you like the most?
-Then do you trust the one who says you only need one set of photocells or the one who recommends rams rather than undergrounds?
+Or do you go for the installer who shows you the swig gate or sliding gate designs you like the most?
+Then do you trust the one who says you only need one set of photocells or the one who recommends rams gate motors rather than undergrounds?